brennongs/aws-training/cloud-practitioner/module-2.md

 "Ideal for workloads with flexible start and end times, or that can withstand interruptions."
 Up to 90% cheaper than On-Demand.
 Spot instances slurp up whatever leftover resources it can find.
 If there are no available resoureces, it waits to start until some open up.

 ### Dedicated Hosts
 Most expensive option, only really useful for compliance purposes.
+Supports BYOL (bring your own licenses).

 ## Scaling
 *Scalability*: the ability to begin with only the resources you need and resopnd to changing demand by adding or removing resources to meet usage or save money